WillForEternity/MultiSim/README.md

 ## Overview

-MultiSim’s primary goal is to train wheeled quadrupeds to navigate complex, ever-changing environments.
+MultiSim’s primary goal is to train wheeled quadrupeds to navigate complex, dynamic environments.
 The system comprises two core components:

 - **Physics-Based Simulation:**
   Uses ODE to simulate realistic rigid-body dynamics, collision detection, ray casting, and environmental interactions.
 The simulation creates a dynamic obstacle course with boundary walls, a target object, and thousands of randomly placed obstacles.
 Each quadruped is modeled as a composite of a central body, legs, and wheels.
 A grid of ray "sensors" attached to the body provides distance measurements for obstacle detection.